— Wolfgang Pauli

 - Processable parts:

-- Applicable for most materials – particularly suitable for metals (titanium alloys, tungsten carbide, steel, stainless steel, aluminum, gold, brass and other copper alloys, …) polymers/elastomers (PTFE, PEEK, PMMA, Viton®, …), silicon, glass and sapphire
+- Applicable for most materials – particularly suitable for metals (titanium alloys, tungsten carbide, steel, stainless steel, aluminum, gold, brass and other copper alloys, …) polymers/elastomers (PTFE, PEEK, PMMA, Viton®, …), and silicon

 - 2D or 3D – Plates or three-dimensional objects are mounted on a motorized stage